yuvaraj55555/yuvaraj-is-5600-week-08/README.md

 });
 ```

-Now open your terminal and run `npm run test` again to verify that your test suite works.
-You should see an output simialr to this:
+Now when we review the test results, we should see something like this:

 ```
 Test Suites: 2 passed, 2 total